Baddha Konasana (Bound Angle Pose) : Steps & Benefits

 • Balasana (Child's Pose): Child's Pose is a relaxing and restorative pose that helps to release any tension in the hips and lower back.
 Start on your hands and knees, then sit your hips back towards your heels and lower your forehead to the mat.
 Extend your arms forward or alongside your body, whichever is more comfortable.
 Take deep breaths and allow your body to relax into the pose.
 Stay in the pose for as long as you like, then slowly come out of it.

-By incorporating these preparatory poses and counter poses into your yoga practice, you can ensure that your body is properly warmed up and supported during Baddha Konasana.
-Remember to listen to your body and modify the poses as needed to suit your individual flexibility and comfort level.
+By including these preparatory and counter poses in your yoga practice, you can ensure your body is warmed up and supported for this posture.
+Always listen to your body and adjust the poses to match your flexibility and comfort.

 Anatomy of Baddha Konasana